Health care: Democrats can't hit what they can't see

+WASHINGTON — Democrats and activists opposed to GOP health care legislation have unleashed a full-scale effort to stop the plan — but are finding it difficult to get anyone to pay attention.

+Despite the stakes, critics say Republican efforts to hide the legislative process and a relentless tide of major news elsewhere have made it harder to draw attention to the issue.

-WASHINGTON — If all goes according to plan, Republicans in Congress will send sweeping healthcare legislation that could affect coverage, cost and treatment for tens of millions of Americans to President Donald Trump’s desk before August.
+If all goes according to the GOP plan, Republicans in Congress will send sweeping healthcare legislation that could affect coverage, cost and treatment for tens of millions of Americans to President Donald Trump’s desk before August.
 The House has already passed a bill and the Senate hopes to hold a vote on its own version as early as this month.

 It’s the home stretch for arguably the most important legislation in Congress since the Affordable Care Act.